Calculating Cash Flow for Rental Properties: Step-by-Step Template

 Net Operating Income (NOI) – Mortgage Payment = Cash Flow

 NOI includes rental income minus operating expenses, not including mortgage principal and interest.
-The result tells you the actual profit after accounting for debt service, as highlighted in this guide on cash flow calculation.
+The result tells you the actual profit after accounting for debt service.

 How do I calculate the return on investment (ROI) for my rental property?